intellistream/AllianceDB/README.md

 # How to Reproduce Our Experimental Results?

-Almost all of our experiments can be automatically reproduced by calling a few pre-prepared scripts.
+All of our experiments can be automatically reproduced by calling a few pre-prepared scripts.
-Only the cache miss profiling study requires manual efforts.
-This is because of the sudo requirement for conducting this test.
-We appologize for this trouble and we may fix it in future.

 ### Step 1
 git clone https://github.com/ShuhaoZhangTony/AllianceDB.git